jabez007/arcanaeum/src/blog/posts/2025-07-12-dispatcher-for-syncthing.md

 ### Common issues:

+- **SyncThing keeps running on untrusted networks**: Check that the script is executable and the `TRUSTED_NETWORKS` array is configured correctly
+- **SyncThing auto-starts on boot**: If you chose Option A but SyncThing still starts automatically, disable the user service: `systemctl --user disable syncthing`
 - **SSID mismatch**: Network names are case-sensitive and must match exactly
 - **MAC address lookup fails**: The `ip neigh` command might not have the gateway cached.
   Try `ping -c1 $(ip route show default | awk '{print $3}' | head -1)` first to populate the neighbor table